hamidreza1983/django-drf-modeling/README.md

-this is for student training
+this is for students training